ryx/opendatalayer-builder/README.md

 # OpenDataLayer Builder
-The ODL builder generates a "package" with the opendatalayer library, combined with all configured plugins and the required initialization code.
+The ODL builder generates a bundled "package" with the [OpenDataLayer framework](https://gitlab.gkh-setu.de/bsna/opendatalayer), combined with your configured plugins and their required initialization code.
+The resulting file can be directly included in your web project and offers all the benefits of the ODL right out-of-the-box.
+No further setup or manual intervention required.

 ## Usage